Vaping and e-cigarettes

 - Prohibiting the sale of vaping products where the sale of tobacco is banned

-- Prohibiting the use of e-cigarettes in places where smoking tobacco is banned such as school grounds, enclosed workplaces, restaurant patios and certain public spaces such as playgrounds and sporting areas.
+- Prohibiting the use of e-cigarettes in places where smoking tobacco is banned such as school grounds, enclosed workplaces, enclosed public places, restaurants and bars, including patios and certain public spaces such as playgrounds and sporting areas

-- The tobacco and vapor industry is heavily invested in promoting vaping, including specifically targeting teens
+- The tobacco and vape industry is heavily invested in promoting vaping, including specifically targeting teens

 - Public use of e-cigarettes may make smoking appear more common and socially acceptable, weaken the efforts of tobacco law and policy, and provide a visual trigger to individuals who used to smoke causing relapse.